rivas-lab/covid19/HLA/README.md

+#  Worldwide population frequencies of HLA allelotypes

-# HLA allelotype frequencies in the UK Biobank
+## HLA allelotype frequencies in the UK Biobank

 We provide the HLA allelotype frequencies in UK Biobank[1].
 The allelotype frequencies are computed using unrelated set of individuals in the following 5 populations.